clojure/java.jdbc/README.md

 Formerly known as `clojure.contrib.sql`.

-Additional documentation can be found in the [java.jdbc section of clojure-doc.org](http://clojure-doc.org/articles/ecosystem/java_jdbc/home.html).
+Additional documentation can be found in the [java.jdbc section of clojure-doc.org](http://clojure-doc.org/articles/ecosystem/java_jdbc/home.html) and there is a dedicated [java.jdbc mailing list](https://groups.google.com/forum/#!forum/clojure-java-jdbc)

 Important Changes from Earlier Versions
 ========================================